linkyeu/selenium-python-example/README.md

 - [ ] Docker shall be used as env isolation tool
 - [ ] Jenkins shall be used as CI/CD tool
 - [ ] Allure shall be used as reporting tool
-- [ ] Selenoid, Kubernetes shall be used to run tests on different envs
+- [ ] Selenium Grid, Kubernetes shall be used to run tests on different envs
 - [ ] Static code analysis shall be taken on testing code base
 - [ ] Tests code base shall be shall run in parallel
 - [ ] Tests shall be developed following best practices